genderkit/genderkit/_articles/minoxidil.md

 ### Where can I learn more?

-You can read more about hair loss treatments at the [NHS Choices website](http://www.nhs.uk/Conditions/Hair-loss/Pages/Treatment.aspx).
+You can read more about hair loss treatments at the [NHS website](http://www.nhs.uk/Conditions/Hair-loss/Pages/Treatment.aspx).

 ### How much will it cost?